INF ControlFlags Section

-For Windows 2000 and later versions of Windows, the specified devices are not displayed by the Add Hardware Wizard, but are displayed by the Found New Hardware Wizard and the Hardware Update Wizard.
+For Windows 2000 and later versions of Windows, the specified devices are displayed by the Found New Hardware Wizard and the Hardware Update Wizard.

 To exclude a set of OS-incompatible or platform-incompatible devices from this display, one or more ExcludeFromSelect entries can have the following case-insensitive extensions appended:

 For more information about how to use the system-defined .nt, .ntx86, .ntia64, and .ntamd64 extensions, see Creating INF Files for Multiple Platforms and Operating Systems.